gvwilson/thirdbit/src/fiction/iffy/index.md

 *Ang?
 Fifth?*
-She tried to visualize the face she now wore, then relaxed her hands, which had balled themselves into fists.
+She tried to visualize the face she now wore, then relaxed her hands, which had balled into fists.
 If you wanted to see something in dim light, you couldn't look straight at it.
 You had to look a little to the side.